entando/entando-docs/vuepress/docs/v7.0/docs/consume/custom-resources.md

 The EntandoAppPluginLink custom resource is created when an AppBuilder user links an EntandoPlugin or a plugin is deployed to the current EntandoApp.
 The Entando Operator processes the resulting EntandoAppPluginLink and creates a path for the plugin on the ingress that exposes the EntandoApp in question.
 This path is determined by the `spec.ingressPath` property in the EntandoPlugin CRD.
 If the plugin resides in a namespace other than that of the EntandoApp, the operator creates a K8s service in the EntandoApp namespace to delegate the service in the plugin's namespace.

 #### Provided Capability CR
-The ProvidedCapability custom resource is used to express a requirement for a specific capability (e.g. DBMS, SSO) at a specific level or scope such as namespace, cluster, or labeled.
+The ProvidedCapability custom resource is used to specify a requirement for a capability (e.g. DBMS, SSO) at a specific level or scope such as namespace, cluster, or labeled.
 This custom resource is used primarily to allow decoupling of the different controllers that the Entando Operator is made of.

 #### Learn More
 * Learn more about [Configuring the Operator](../../tutorials/devops/entando-operator.md).